Epe, Lagos State

 A road junction at the entrance into Epe from the Lekki-Epe Expressway features a sculpture of two giant fish, erected by the Lagos State Government.

-Notable higher institutions like Lagos State University(LASU), Yaba College of Technology, Lagos State University of Education(LASUED) (Formerly known as Michael Otedola College of Primary Education - MOCPED)., St. Augustine university, all have campuses in Epe area of Lagos, Nigeria.
+Notable higher institutions like Lagos State University (LASU), Yaba College of Technology, Lagos State University of Education (LASUED) (Formerly known as Michael Otedola College of Primary Education - MOCPED), and St. Augustine university all have campuses in Epe area of Lagos, Nigeria.